• Home

 • Finely chop ½ cup of the walnuts, then set aside both the finely chopped and remaining ¼ cup chopped walnuts.

-• In a large bowl, beat granulated sugar, brown sugar and butter with an electric mixer until blended.
-Add pumpkin and maple syrup.
-Mix well.
-Beat in flour, pumpkin pie spice, ground cinnamon, baking soda, and salt until blended.
-Stir in the oats, cranberries, pepitas and reserved ½ cup finely chopped walnuts.
+• Mix the flour, pumpkin pie spice, ground cinnamon, baking soda, and salt together in a separate bowl.
+Add to the batter and stir until fully blended, then stir in the oats, cranberries, pepitas and reserved ½ cup finely chopped walnuts.
 Mix well.

 • Drop batter by quarter cupfuls onto dinner plates lined with plastic wrap.
 Press into 3 inch rounds and chill until ready to bake.
-Alternatively,drop batter by quarter cupfuls onto parchment lined baking sheets.
+Alternatively, drop batter by quarter cupfuls onto parchment lined baking sheets.
 Spread each round with a metal spatula to make a 3 inch round.
 Sprinkle cookie with about 1 ½ teaspoons chopped walnuts.

 • Bake 15 to 17 minutes or until edges are set.
+Let cool completely before serving.

 Tried this recipe?Let us know how it was!